MatDzie/kubernetes/README.md

 - Static vs Dynamic Storage Classes

-    Static: we as administrator have to create Persistent Volumes, manage it.
+    Static - we as administrator have to create Persistent Volumes, manage it.
-    Dynamic: we delegate job for creating and managment to k8s.
+    Dynamic - we delegate job for creating and managment to k8s.

 - ConfigMaps